JulianaMb/urlshortener/README.md

 Docker container or image names can be changed inside DockerFile or docker-compose.yml

-Docker compose is used to create mongodb container before the api container.
+docker-compose is used to create mongodb container before the api container.

+The base image to create mongodb container is the official mongo found in Docker Hub The base image to create urlshortener container is openjdk:8-alpine

+If a container for mongo already exists, change the name in the dbsettings string on Dockerfile, some changes may be necessary in docker-compose too.

-Next steps
+# Project Next steps

-1. create tests
+1. Create tests
-2. build front-end
+2. Build front end
-3. more statistics
+3. More statistics